sinanatra/kirby-starterkit/README.md

 # Kirby Starterkit

 This repo is my own starterkit for Kirby 3 projects.
-Following the structure of [Quentin Creuzet's](https://github.com/quentin-f451/kirby-starterkit) repository,  it works with Webpack and BrowserSync and allows to work with SCSS and ES6.
+It works with Webpack and BrowserSync and allows to work with SCSS and ES6.
 Featuring [Kirby CMS](https://getkirby.com/) and [SCSS Starterkit](https://github.com/sinanatra/scss-starterkit).

 ## Requirements